rgnter/mth/README.md

 # Mth
-Math utilities for Spigot/PaperMC (Anything based on Bukkit API)
+Math utilities for Spigot(or anything based on SpigotAPI - PaperMC, SSSpigot).

 # Contents
 - Cartesian to polar coordinates